Who is eligible to receive Financial Aid at Park University?

 When you are admitted to Park University and your financial aid paperwork is completed and on file, you will receive an award notification including all aid you are eligible to receive.
 Some aid processes are completed at various times during the year and if you become eligible to receive additional funding, a new award notification will be sent.
 Some types of additional aid may require adjustment of aid you have already received.

-Federal Aid consists of grants, loans and work.
-If you complete a Free Application for Federal Student Aid (FAFSA), your eligibility for the following aid will be determined:
+If you complete a Free Application for Federal Student Aid (FAFSA), your eligibility for the following aid will be determined.

 - PELL Grant - determined by the EFC calculated from your FAFSA information; Undergraduate only